The best hotels in Tivat

 Herceg Novi is 40 minutes by car and has a excellent Old Town promenade with genuine Montenegrin seafood restaurants at prices 30-40% lower than equivalent Budva or Kotor establishments.
 The road there via Kamenari ferry is scenic and the drive is worth making for a dinner.

-Tivat's best neighborhoods
+Tivat's best hotel regions

 Tivat sits on the Bay of Kotor at the entrance to the inner bay.
 Porto Montenegro superyacht marina anchors the luxury end of town.
 Donja and Gornja Lastva are quieter residential villages.
 The One and Only Portonovi complex at Kumbor near Herceg Novi represents the highest luxury on the bay.